oci-landing-zones/oci-cis-landingzone-quickstart/FAQ.md

 The user running the script should be in the Auditors group.

-To allow the Auditor group to write the reports to an output bucket the below policy must be added to the **${var.service_label}-auditor-policy**:
+To allow the Auditor group to write the reports to an output bucket the below policy must be added to the *<prefix>-auditor-policy* policy:

 `Allow group <prefix>-auditor-group to manage objects in compartment <compartment-name> where target.bucket.name='<bucket-name>'`